chedim/cliffhanger/README.md

 ```
 stdout is "{?fibonacchi of 4}"  // outputs 'fibonacchi of 4 is 3'
 ```

-Calculated parametrized datapoint values are never added to the application context.

 ## Streams
 Cliffhanger streams represet an ordered set of values.